dwyl/learn-daydream-and-nightmare/README.md

 ### Daydream walkthrough

+** This tutorial assumes that you have node installed and [Nightmare installed](https://github.com/segmentio/nightmare) as a dependency**

 #### Add Daydream to Chrome

 - [**Add Daydream to your Chrome extensions**](https://chrome.google.com/webstore/detail/daydream/oajnmbophdhdobfpalhkfgahchpcoali).
 You should now have a camera icon in the top right corner of your browser.